In 2013, Bexar County launched a pretrial diversion program that provides another option for young adults charged with nonviolent crimes.

 - Rent an apartment

 - Apply for student loans and other government benefits

 - Receive college/university scholarships

 - Purchase a firearm

 Pretrial diversion is not an “alternative sentence” — it is a way to take a young, first-time offender out of the criminal justice system entirely.
 When done successfully, pretrial diversion means no criminal record and none of the above, lifelong consequences.

 Contact Bexar County Criminal Defense Attorney Patrick Hancock

 Have you or your child been charged with a misdemeanor crime for the first time?
-Learn about pretrial diversion and defense options by contacting Patrick L. Hancock, a Bexar County criminal defense lawyer with more than 25 years of experience and a proven track record of success.
+Avoid the Bexar County Jail and learn about pretrial diversion and defense options by contacting Patrick L. Hancock, a Bexar County criminal defense lawyer with more than 32 years of experience and a proven track record of success.
 Call 210-223-8844 for a free and confidential consultation.